Scandale (film): Pornobec scandal

 The "Pornobec" movie production depicted within this film is a reference to a then-current political event known as the "Pornobec scandal".
 In November 1981, members of Claude Charron's staff had been exposed by a television network for using the Legislative Assembly's video equipment to view and to duplicate pornographic films.
 The initial reports contained allegations that the Assembly's video equipment was used to make a pornographic video, presumably at the legislature building itself, causing the incident to be quickly ridiculed by the opposition Liberal Party of Quebec.
 One example of Liberal derision (reported in a November 1981 Montreal Gazette column) claimed the scandal "gives a whole new meaning to the term 'intra-provincial relations'".

 As the film was a parody of a current event, it was hastily written and produced for release on a tight schedule.
-The script was complete by December 11 with pre-production in December 1981 and the movie itself shot on 16 mm film between January 11 and February 2, 1982 on a modest $450 000 budget for theatrical release on May 7, 1982.
+The script was complete by December 11 with pre-production in December 1981 and the movie itself shot on 16 mm film between January 11 and February 2, 1982, on a modest $450 000 budget for theatrical release on May 7, 1982.
 To meet scheduling constraints, filming often took place both day and night.

 While the allegations of viewing and duplication of pornography on legislative assembly video equipment would stand, the claim that an explicit film had actually been produced by civil servants in the assembly building was ultimately debunked.
 The political damage, however, was already done, with "Pornobec" as the title of pornographic video having found its way into a real film.

+Reception

 Initial reception by critics was harsh, largely because the film had been hastily constructed as a low-budget montage which interleaved mainstream cinema and low-brow humour with footage which (while moderate by modern standards) would have been considered crudely pornographic in the era this movie was made.

+Although it was universally panned by critics, the film still managed to secure a Genie Award nomination for its theme song, Call Girl, performed by Nanette Workman.

 The film, originally intended for audiences in Québec, was initially released to cinemas in French with no subtitles.
 A version was released on VHS and the movie was dubbed to English for national broadcast on various fledgling Canadian pay television premium channels which began operation in 1983.
 As the movie is topical to 1981 and therefore now out of print, there is no DVD release.